HER-Seg: Holistically Efficient Segmentation for High-Resolution Medical Images: Experiments

-\subsection{Implementation Details}
+\subsubsection{Implementation Details}

-We perform all experiments on a NVIDIA A6000 GPU with PyTorch.
+We perform all experiments on 1 NVIDIA A6000 GPU with PyTorch.
 We adopt the optimizer using Adam with a learning rate of $1\times10^{-4}$ and apply the exponential decay strategy to adjust the learning rate, where the factor is set as 0.98.
 The batch size and epochs are set to 16 and 200, respectively.
-All images are resized to $1024 \times 1024$ during the fine-tuning and evaluation stages.
-The combination of Dice and focal loss functions \cite{kirillov2023segment, huang2024segment, wu2023medical} is used to optimize models.
-For fair comparison, the encoder of all baselines is pretrained using our feature distillation method.
-To implement zero-shot evaluation, we combine the unfine-tuned pretrained encoder of HRMedSeg with the prompt encoder and mask decoder of the SAM family.
+We evaluate all baselines and our HER-Seg on the high resolution of $1024 \times 1024$.
+The expanded dimension $D$ of the neck layer is set as 256 based on \cite{ravi2024sam}.
+The loss coefficients $\lambda_1$ and $\lambda_2$ are set as 1.
+We adopt common train-val-test splits \cite{rahman2024emcad, nam2024modality, chen2025zig} for all datasets.
+For 3D segmentation tasks, we follow previous studies \cite{chen2024transunet, rahman2024emcad} that convert 3D volumes to 2D slices.
+This conversion protocol ensures the same memory requirements between 2D and 3D applications while maintaining the computation and memory efficiency of our HER-Seg framework.